keboola/docker-bundle/ENVIRONMENT.md

   * format of injected config file and manifests (YAML, JSON)
   * container memory limit
   * whether or not the input and output mapping is provided by Keboola Connection
+  * network configuration, by default this is set to allow all outgoing configuration, this can be limited if required.

 ## Workflow